Shreyas-Bhat/Movie-Recommendation/README.md

 # Movie-Prediction
-Prediciting movies by finding the movies which have the highest correlation with the specific movie
+Recommending movies by finding the movies which have the highest correlation with the specific movie

 I used the following dataset: https://grouplens.org/datasets/movielens/100k/